cvghivebrain/s1-256kB/README.md

 Removed debug mode and cheat codes.
 Press A+Start for level select. | 512196 | -3840
 Cleaned up some subroutines, removed padding. | 511870 | -326
 Used mdcomp for 256x256 mappings. | 508298 | -3572
-Target | 262144 |
+Removed unused code from batbrain and drowning objects.
+Used mdcomp for ending flowers. | 508200 | -98 Target | 262144 |

 ## Credits